How to optimize UGC for employee advocacy success

 Even if you opt for paid UGC, this type of content tends to be much more affordable than professionally produced media, with fewer expectations of slick production values.
 By soliciting UGC from your audience (either through compensation, contests, direct requests, or any other means you can think of), you can build up an extensive selection of content that can be put to work in various marketing contexts.

-4. Accelerates Demand Generation
+4. Accelerates demand generation

 Many B2B marketers focus on driving prospects down the demand generation funnel, planting seeds of interest that create self-motivated buyers instead of rushing to drag uncertain leads into the sales funnel before they’re ready.
 Organic content like UGC can influence future buyers before they’ve started their purchasing journey, priming them for the content and outreach that will help them decide in your brand’s favor.

-5. Strengthens Customer Relationships
+5. Strengthens customer relationships

 Listening to your customers is not everything in marketing, but it certainly does help establish meaningful connections with them.
 UGC allows you to create ongoing, mutually beneficial relationships with customers who believe in your brand and products.
 Showing appreciation for your customers’ content, showcasing it on your social media feed, and staying engaged with your audience will inspire loyalty and enthusiasm that can’t be bought.